More-Collaborative-Laboratory/ww4zero/datamodels.md

 -  `hasOrganization`: Identification of the Organization where the Worker is currently employed.
    -  Attribute type: **Relationship**.
    -  Optional
--  `assemblyFor`: Identification of the project what the assembly refers of
+-  `action`: Identification of the project what the action refers
    -  Attribute type: **Relationship**.
    -  Optional